Varshamaith/Verilog_Daily_Practice/README.md

-# Verilog Daily Practice
+#  Daily Verilog Practice

-This repository contains my daily Verilog practice code as part of my learning journey in digital design.
+This repository contains my daily Verilog practice code as part of my learning journey in digital design and FPGA development.

 ## 📦 Tools Used

+- Icarus Verilog – For compiling Verilog code
-- ModelSim
+- ModelSim – For advanced simulation and debugging
-- GTKWave (for waveform analysis)
+- GTKWave – For viewing VCD waveforms
+- Quartus Prime – For synthesis, RTL view.

 Feel free to explore or suggest improvements!